AstroJacobLi/astrojacobli.github.io/research.md

 Because of its extreme orbit, 2017 OF201 can be detected by surveys with similar depths to DECaLS for only 0.5% of its orbital period.
 This means that there are likely a large population of similar objects in the outer solar system that have not yet been discovered.
 Upcoming wide-field sky surveys, including the [Vera C. Rubin Observatory's Legacy Survey of Space and Time](https://www.lsst.org/), will unveil many more objects similar to 2017 OF201.

+{% include image.html url="/images/TNO/2017OF201_animation.gif" caption="Animation showing the movement of 2017 OF201 on the sky.
+Figure credit: Jiaxuan Li (Princeton), Sihao Cheng (IAS)" width=200 align="right" %}

 ### ELVES-Dwarf Survey: Probing Satellites of Isolated Dwarf Galaxies in the Local Volume

-{% include image.html url="/images/ELVES-Dwarf-1.jpeg" caption="ELVES-Dwarf Survey: Probing Satellites of Isolated Dwarf Galaxies in the Local Volume" width=550 align="center" %}
+{% include image.html url="/images/ELVES-Dwarf-1.jpeg" caption="ELVES-Dwarf Survey: Probing Satellites of Isolated Dwarf Galaxies in the Local Volume" width=750 align="center" %}

 The satellite populations of Milky Way--mass systems have been extensively studied.
 However, the satellites of lower-mass dwarf galaxies remain largely unexplored, despite hierarchical structure formation predicting that dwarf galaxies should host their own satellites.
 In [Li et al. (2025a)](https://ui.adsabs.harvard.edu/abs/2025arXiv250408030L/abstract), we present the first results of the ELVES-Dwarf survey, which aims to statistically characterize the satellite populations of isolated dwarf galaxies in the Local Volume ($$4<D<10$$~Mpc).
 We identify satellite candidates in integrated light using the Legacy Surveys data and are complete down to $$M_g\approx -9$$ mag.
 We then confirm the association of satellite candidates with host galaxies using surface brightness fluctuation distances measured from the Hyper Suprime-Cam data.
 We surveyed 8 isolated dwarf galaxies with stellar masses ranging from sub-Small Magellanic Cloud to Large Magellanic Cloud scales ($$10^{7.8} < M_\star^{\rm host}<10^{9.5}\, M_\odot$$) and confirmed 6 satellites with stellar masses between $$10^{5.6}$ and $10^{8} \, M_\odot$$.
 Most confirmed satellites are star-forming, contrasting with the primarily quiescent satellites observed around Milky Way--mass hosts.
 By comparing observed satellite abundances and stellar mass functions with theoretical predictions, we find no evidence of a "missing satellite problem" in the dwarf galaxy regime.